 Earthwatch posts a calendar of expeditions by thematic areas, geographical regions, and participation categories.

 Earthwatch in the USA is the international coordinating office.
-Other Earthwatch teams are based in the UK (for Europe), Japan, Australia, India, Hong Kong, and Brazil.
+Other Earthwatch teams are based in the UK, Japan, Australia, India, Hong Kong, and Brazil.
 See Contact.

 Last Profile Review